Conference Leadership: Living and Leading Together

 This past Sunday was memorable to sports fans as Super Bowl Sunday.
 But for Bishop Leonard Fairley and the members of his Extended Cabinet and the Conference Secretary, the day was memorable for another reason: It was a time of discernment during turbulent times for the United Methodist Church.

-The group gathered that afternoon at the Conference Center in Crestwood to look at ways to lead in uncertain times: how to be the leaders the Kentucky Annual Conference needs as we face the uncertainty of General Conference 2020 and beyond, and a time when – unlike in the Super Bowl – our hope is not to have winners and losers, but a new reality where we continue to create disciples of Jesus Christ for the transformation of the world.
+The group gathered that afternoon at the Conference Center in Crestwood to look at ways to lead in uncertain times: how to be the leaders the Kentucky Annual Conference needs as we face the uncertainty of General Conference 2020 and beyond, and a time when – unlike in the Super Bowl – our hope is not to have winners and losers, but a new reality where we continue to create disc of Jesus Christ for the transformation of the world.

 Their time together was led by Peg Aldridge, the executive director and co-founder of Passion in Partnership.
 Aldridge, a lay member of the Western North Carolina Conference, focused the group around the topic of "How Will We Live and Lead Together?"